BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: proc

-      void (*shared message field*)      Shared message for process and reinit
+      void (*shared message field*)      Shared message for process and reinit.
+These are used for all regular Ksolve calculations including interfacing with the diffusion calculations by a Dsolve.

    .. py:attribute:: init

-      void (*shared message field*)      Shared message for process and reinit
+      void (*shared message field*)      Shared message for initProc and initReinit.
+This is used when the system has cross-compartment reactions.

    .. py:method:: setMethod